sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+18 Mar 2009 - Improved undo/redo functionality.
+It is now possible to undo and
+              redo the clear all drawings/clear all tabs' drawings functionality

 17 Mar 2009 - Added dragging around Whyteboard by holding down the right button
               and moving the mouse